In this post, we look at 13 companies that pay for your college tuition.

 The traditional order of things has always been to first go to college after you’ve earned your High School or GED diploma and then apply for a professional position.
-Well, that is… according to most parents.
-On this page, we discuss some major corporations that pay for your college tuition.

 These days, however, that order is often flipped.
 Growing tuition benefits at some major corporations make it a lot easier for employees to start out with a job at one of these big-name companies and then start working toward a college degree.

-So if you work at one of the following companies and still need to get your GED®, don’t hesitate and sign up for Onsego’s GED program.
-You can be sure to earn your GED fast so that you can benefit from the tuition assistance programs provided by these large corporations.
+If online learning suits you well, sign up for Onsego’s GED program to be sure you earn your GED fast so that you can benefit from the tuition assistance programs provided by these large corporations.

 If you get your GED, these corporations allow you to get a college degree for free!
 We recently added Tyson Foods as well.